the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 </div>
 ~~~~~~~

 By using the `for` attribute for the label element and the `id` attribute for the input field, we connect both elements so that when a user clicks the label the input field gets focused.
-What's missing is capturing the value a user types into the input field.
-Therefore, we will head over to our *main.js* file and add an **event listener** to the HTML element where the `id` equals `search` -- which is in this case the input field element:
+What's missing is capturing the value that a user types into the input field.
+Therefore, we will head over to our *main.js* file and add a so called **event listener** to the HTML element:

 {title="main.js",lang="javascript"}
 ~~~~~~~